 Nudges only show for a few seconds, but if you want, you can make your Nudges persistent.
 Persistent Nudges don’t disappear, but stick to your page.
 Sticky Nudges are more likely to be seen by your customers, which can help your store reap the maximum benefits of the Social Proof and FOMO messages you display.

-How to make a Nudge persistent
+How to make a Nudge persistent in Shopify

 For each Nudge you add to your store, you have the option to make that Nudge persistent on your page.
 This means that you can decide exactly which of your Nudges you make sticky, and which ones you don’t.